joabreu/mysound/README.md

 ## For GitHub Actions

 - Save all .env credentials in GitHub secrets.
 - Setup the repo first in your local env.
-Login using OAUTH then save the `.cache-spotify` JSON output into the GitHub secret `SPOTIFY_CACHE_JSON`.
+- Login using OAUTH then save the `.cache-spotify` JSON file output into the GitHub secret `SPOTIFY_CACHE_JSON`.

-Default workflow in this repo will run everyday and create a new playlist.
+Default workflow in this repo will run everyday at midnight and create a new playlist.

 ## Specification